 Buyer’s Guide – What to Look For

 There is not really much more to say because, when it comes to comfort, that will depend upon the individual, as what is right for one may not be for another.
+Are you using them in the garden, on wood, or on concrete?
 We also thought that the DeWalt models would come out on top, whereas the opposite is true!

 So, given those three factors – price doesn’t really come into it as there is little between them – how do we make a decision?
 We decided that the best way is for us to recommend one each from the in-pocket and external designs, so here goes!